Course overview

 Course learning outcomes

-- Evaluate the risk, collaborative, project and finance management processes of landscape architecture projects to determine their effectiveness
+- Evaluate the risk, collaborative, project and finance management processes of landscape architecture projects.

-- Synthesize information from case studies to understand the role of landscape architecture in urban culture and civics
+- Collect and synthesise landscape architecture information from case studies to demonstrate an understanding of urban culture and civics.